Air Transportation | International Travel | Automobile |

 It is your responsibility to settle charges to your Corporate American Express Card.
 Submit expenses charged to the card as indicated in the above guidelines.
 Fees for items such as late payment, interest and penalties are not reimbursable by the Colleges.
 If there is a charge on your statement that you do not agree with (incorrect charge, unauthorized charge, service dispute) please call American Express directly at 1-800-528-2122.
 They will work with you to dispute the charge.

-American Express offers airline miles for charges to corporate credit cards.
-The current cost to enroll is $75 per year.
-If an employee chooses to enroll, they must pay the $75 annual fee - the fee is not reimbursable or payable by the Colleges.
-To enroll, please contact American Express Membership Rewards at 1-800-AXP-EARN.
+American Express offers reward points for charges to corporate credit cards.
+There is a cost to enroll in this program.
+If an employee chooses to enroll, they must pay the annual fee - the fee is not reimbursable or payable by the Colleges.
+To enroll, please contact American Express Membership Rewards at 1-800-AXP-EARN or visit their website.

 The Corporate American Express card is never to be used for personal charges.